ADVANCED CHALLENGES IN WEB TECHNOLOGIES - 2021/2

 Thus, the summative assessment for this module consists of:

-· The student will form groups and work together to design and implement a Web Application that covers at least four out of the six topics taught (rich client, frameworks, security, web services, intelligent applications, and scalability).
-The group will also produce a report related to their implementation and also present the system to the rest of the class.
+- The student will form groups and work together to design and implement a Web Application that covers topics taught.
+The group will also produce a report related to their implementation.

 Formative assessment and feedback

-Students will be able to post comments and questions on a group-private forum on SurreyLearn.
-Students can also use the lab time o ask questions about their coursework, or arrange with the module coordinator to meet.
+Students will be able to post comments and questions on a group-private forum.
+Students can also use the lab time to ask questions about their coursework, or arrange with the module coordinator to meet.

-- This module aims to introduce students to the main design, implementation, scalability, security and maintainability challenges that are involved in the development of real world web applications and demonstrate that ensuring security, quality and performance is also a developer issue.
-It also aims to provide a state-of-the art view and practical experience of web technologies
+- This module aims to introduce students to the main design, implementation, scalability, security and maintainability challenges that are involved in the development of real world Internet-scale web applications.
+It also aims to provide a state-of-the art view and practical experience of web technologies.

 C - Cognitive/analytical